ascandone/todo-app/readme.md

-A boilerplate template using the following stack:
+A simple app using the following tools:

 - [react](https://reactjs.org/)
 - [vitejs](https://vitejs.dev/)